 This year, the ICRC has distributed cash to more than 150,000 households, helping nearly 1 million people in south and central Somalia buy a month’s worth of food.
 The ICRC works to strengthen resilience through seeds, tools and livestock care so that residents can better absorb recurrent shocks.
 And its medical professionals are running stabilisation centres in places like Somalia where kids are getting specialised nutrition care.

 The IFRC and its membership have teams delivering aid in hard-to-reach communities in nearly every corner of the globe.
 To date, staff and volunteers from Somali Red Crescent, Ethiopian Red Cross and Kenya Red Cross have collectively reached more than 704,000 people affected by the drought, connecting them with health care and cash assistance, as well as water, sanitation and hygiene services.

 Yes, you can — in fact, we really need your help.
-Your financial support can save lives during the worst hunger crisis to impact the Horn of Africa in decades.
+Your financial support can save lives during the worst hunger crisis to impact the East Africa in decades.

 Donate online or call 1800 733 276.

 Australian Red Cross Global Hunger Crisis Appeal supports people experiencing hunger around the world.
 Donations from Australian supporters are sent to countries with the most urgent needs.
-Currently, Kenya, Somalia and Ethiopia in the Horn of Africa are the focus of this global appeal.
+Currently, Somalia, Ethiopia, and South Sudan in East Africa are the focus of this global appeal.